 Traditional Polish Sausage

-Polish sausage, otherwise known as kielbasa in Poland, is a thick, link sausage traditionally made with pork.
+Polish sausage, otherwise known as Polish Kielbasa or simply Kielbasa in Poland, is a thick, link sausage traditionally made with pork.
 You can also find beef or turkey kielbasa in some locations.
-Most often, what you will find in American stores are smoked and cooked Polish sausages, although uncooked sausages are out there if you look for them.
+Most often, what you will find in American stores are smoked Polish sausages, although uncooked sausages are out there if you look for them.

 Here's a list of a few ways to prepare Polish sausage:

 - Baked Polish Sausages

 One of the best ways to cook polish kielbasa is to boil them.

 We will explain a few of the other methods too, so you can decide the one you would like to make, or maybe make them in a new way that you haven't tried before.

 How to Boil Polish Sausages

 Before I start with the process, here are a few things you will need to boil kielbasa: